 Explores cultural pluralism philosophies, racial identity development, racial incidences, and educational practices related to racism and diversity for implementation in higher education.
 Prerequisite: Graduate standing.

-This course is a graduate-level required seminar for students pursuing a master’s in Higher Education and Student Affairs Administration.
-Course content will focus on theoretical, methodological, policy, and praxis issues related to social justice and inclusion of and for persons with marginalized identities in higher education.
-Guided by a strengths-based perspective, students will critically evaluate scholarly literature from interdisciplinary sources to better understand 1) social stratification in higher education; 2) historical, institutional/organizational and social psychological barriers that systematically shape achievement outcomes; and 3) strengths-based strategies to eliminate barriers at for students at both macro- and micro-levels and at policy, institutional, and individual levels.
-Throughout the course, discussion will explore efforts to mitigate inequities, to promote understanding, and to advance change that promotes justice and inclusion in postsecondary education.
+This is a graduate-level seminar focused on theoretical, methodological, policy, and praxis matters related to social justice and inclusion of and for persons with marginalized identities in higher education.
+Guided by a strengths-based perspective, students will critically evaluate scholarly literature from interdisciplinary sources to better understand 1) social stratification in higher education; 2) historical, institutional/organizational and social psychological barriers that have systematically shaped achievement outcomes; and 3) strengths-based strategies to eliminate barriers for students at both macro- and micro-levels and at policy, institutional, and individual levels.
+Throughout the course, discussion will explore efforts to mitigate inequities, enhance understanding, and to advance change toward justice and inclusion in postsecondary education.